mmmaaatttttt/mathgoespop/source/posts/2015-10-15-Cards-with-Mathematics.markdown

 ---
 I'm a sucker for a good card game.
 Or even a bad card game, if it's played in the company of good friends.
 Or even a bad card game played in the company of poor friends, as long as the food is decent.

-Because of this relatively low bar, I've played a variety of card games in my day.
-And some of these games can spark interesting mathematics.
+Because of this relatively low bar, I've played a variety of card games.
+And some of these games have sparked interesting mathematical questions.
 If you've taken a probability course, for instance, you may have explored the intersection of cards and mathematics a bit.
 Maybe you had to calculate the probability of being dealt a full house in poker, or of busting in a game of blackjack.

 But mathematics exists even in card games that don't typically come up in math class.
 And just because a deck of cards doesn't have any numbers on it, that doesn't mean it should be exiled into the realm of the non-mathematical.

 To prove this point, consider <a href="https://en.wikipedia.org/wiki/Cards_Against_Humanity" target="_blank">_Cards Against Humanity_</a> (or, if you'd prefer, its more family-friendly predecessor: <a href="https://en.wikipedia.org/wiki/Apples_to_Apples" target="_blank">_Apples to Apples_</a>).
 Rather than the describe the rules of _Cards Against Humanity_, a self-described "party game for horrible people," let's work through a practice round of the game together.

-To play the game, each player starts with a certain number of white cards (the exact number depends on how many people are playing).
+To play the game, each player starts with a certain number of white cards.
 Each round, one player (dubbed the Grand Czar, a role that rotates from round to round) takes a black card from the deck and turns it over.
 Here's an example; click on the card below to flip it:

 <div class="row">
   <div class="col-sm-4 col-sm-offset-4">